 Protect: Shoreline parks and natural lands buffer cities from rising seas, coastal storms, and flooding.

 We’re working in cities across the country, including:

 We are working with the City of Los Angeles, UCLA, and Arizona State University to develop “green alleys” in South Los Angeles that will restore natural cooling and stormwater absorption to the city’s hard-paved urban core.

-- NY-NJ Harbor Estuary: In the wake of Superstorm Sandy, we are working with the City of New York and Columbia University to target new waterfront parks and restored wetlands to protect low lying neighborhoods, adding to our 600 acres of completed park and natural area projects in New York City's Hurricane Evacuation Zone.
+In the wake of Superstorm Sandy, we are working with the City of New York, Columbia University, and Drexel University to target new waterfront parks and restore wetlands to protect low-lying neighborhoods.

 We are using GIS mapping to help King County redevelop the 42-mile Eastside Rail Corridor as the anchor for a new regional alternative transportation network.